d-fathi/pyams_lib/docs/Modeling.rst

 5. Adding sub-models if applicable;
 6. Establishing relationships between signals and parameters.

-The general structure for modeling an analog element in `pyams_lib` is illustrated in the following example:
+The general structure for modeling an analog element in `pyams.lib` is illustrated in the following example:

 .. code-block:: py3

-   from pyams_lib import model, signal  # Library declaration
+   from pyams.lib import model, signal  # Library declaration

    class NameOfElement(model):          # Model definition